Wednesday, 24 December 2025

 Dig they did.
 Hands reached into pockets, coppers started flying into the bucket, followed by silver coins and then notes.

-To the left of me wallets were hurriedly opened, to the right a passing beard, a glance of spectacles, everywhere hands putting notes into the bucket, fivers, tenners.
+To my left wallets were opened, to my right a passing beard, a glance of spectacles, everywhere hands putting notes into the bucket: fivers, tenners, twenties.

-It was wonderful to stand there and watch them give wads of cash; enough to bring a tear to my eye.
+It was wonderful to stand there and see them give wads of cash; enough to bring a tear to my eye.

-A full bucket, a happy shopkeeper, and two very merry Santas in the pub that Christmas Eve.
+Two full buckets, a happy shopkeeper, and two very merry Santas in the pub that Christmas Eve.

 May your God be with you.